 There are a few treatments available for guppy bent spine caused by tuberculosis, but it rarely works.
 Vets often prescribe antibiotics, but these aren’t very effective in alleviating the disease.
 Similarly, a few traditional methods, like adding salt and raising the temperature, don’t have good success rates.

 Likewise, a few traditional methods claim to work just fine, but they often backfire more than they mend.
-For instance, adding salt to the tank and raising temperature may aggravate bacteria growth rapidly, adding more to the fish’s woe.
+For instance, adding salt to the tank and raising the temperature may aggravate bacteria growth, adding more to the fish’s woe.